AegirAexx/tsam-botnet/end/docs/README.txt

 Jon Petur Jonsson <jonpj16@ru.is>

-Total time spent on project: 40 hours.
+Total time spent on project: 80 hours.

 Disclaimer

-NEW DISCLAIMER!!!!

-We discussed the project with a lot of TA's and fellow students but we spent the most time with a group of students (Petur Orn Gudmundsson and Throstur Sveinbjornsson).
-We discussed the project a lot and some similarities in code could exist.
+We discussed the project with a lot of TA's and fellow students.
+We basically discussed the project with everyone and their grandmother, but all of the code is our own (as much as anyone can own code).

-Also we used the code that TA Einar Orn Sveinbjornsson shared.
-Our checksum calculating function and our send function is heavily unfluenced from that code.